twilsonco/SiriShortcuts/mosaic_readme.md

 ![tile usage](https://github.com/twilsonco/SiriShortcuts/blob/main/img/Mosaic_tile%20useage.png?raw=true)

 - **_Visualize tile usage in the mosaic_**.
-After a mosaic has been created, you can save/view the results, as well as generate a visualization of the tile useage in the mosaic.
+After a mosaic has been created, you can save/view the results, as well as generate a visualization of the tile usage in the mosaic.
 This visualization shows the tiles used in the mosaic, and how many times each tile was used.
 This can be useful for identifying tiles that are overused.
 When a tile is overused, you can add similar unique images to the tile library to give the shortcut perhaps more options to choose from.
 - **_Additional expert options_**: Open the shortcut to find the configuration dictionary at the top.
 Here you can modify default values, and access some additional options that are not exposed in the shortcut's main interface.
 - **_Debug logging_**: If you're having trouble with the shortcut, you can enable debug logging in the configuration dictionary to get more information about where the problem occurs.
 This is especially helpful if you want to ask for support using the shortcut.